Easy Make Ahead Christmas Brunch Menu + Printable

 - Everything is EASY and can be made ahead the day before!
 That means all you have to do on Christmas morning is to set the oven temp and cook in between enjoying your family and opening gifts. #love

-After many years when our kids were small thinking I needed to do it all and have a brunch spread that included two of everything (two savory/egg dishes, two meats, two fruits, two sweet breads…) with new recipes every year, I simplified (which wrote about awhile ago here).
+After many years when our kids were younger thinking I needed have a huge brunch spread that included two of everything (two savory/egg dishes, two meats, two fruits, two sweet breadsā¦) and with a few new recipes every year, I came to my senses and simplified.

-Because I realized I was crazy and wasn't enjoying this Christmas tradition I was so keen on producing.
+Because I realized I was crazy (ha!) and wasn’t enjoying this Christmas tradition I was so keen on producing.
 Sometimes you need to live and learn, right?
+Hopefully you can learn from my mistakes and start off simple – but also special and delicious.

-Since I decided to go simpler (did I mention I used to decorate each plate with a wrapped candy gift that I was usually up until midnight finishing…), we've refined the menu to be the things we really love and usually only have at Christmas.
+Since I decided to go simpler (did I mention I used to decorate each plate with a wrapped candy gift that I was usually up until midnight finishingā¦), we’ve refined the menu to be the things we all really love and usually only have at Christmas.
+A key was getting my family involved and asking what they wanted, too.

-Perfect Make Ahead Christmas Brunch Menu
+Easy Make Ahead Christmas Brunch Menu

 Fruit

-Slice up your family's favorite fruit and arrange on a pretty plate.
-I now like to sprinkle a handful of dried cranberries over the plate - they look festive and are really good with the citrus.
+Extra points (takes just one more minute): Sprinkle a handful of dried cranberries over the plate – they look festive and are really good with the citrus.

 Eggs